Strength and Conditioning

 Over the years, there have been many methods developed to strength-train athletes.
-It has been found that a combination of explosive movements (Olympic lifts, plyometrics), and strength training, along with kinesthetic awareness training is best for the high school athlete.
+It has been found that a combination of explosive movements (Olympic lifts, plyometrics), strength training, and kinesthetic awareness training is best for the high school athlete.
 Athletes must realize that each component of their training is equally important as all the others.
 Each day of training must start with an active and dynamic warm-up routine.
-From there athletes are ready to start their weight training program.
-Upon the completion of weight training, athletes then will move onto a mobility routine, which will improve the athletes body to be ready to train for plyometric, speed, and agility training.
+From there, athletes are ready to begin their weight training program.
+Upon the completion of weight training, athletes will move onto a mobility routine, which will improve the athlete's body to be ready to train for plyometric, speed, and agility training.